 The anesthesia vaporizer is a critical component of your veterinary anesthetic machine.
 It is very important to ensure that the appropriate percentage of anesthetic agent is being delivered.
-A malfunctioning vaporizer can be the cause of inappropriate depth of anesthesia (e.g., animals under too lightly or too deeply) and may also be the reason you “lose” a patient.
+A malfunctioning vaporizer can be the cause of inappropriate depth of anesthesia (e.g., animals under anesthesia too lightly or too deeply) and may also be the reason you “lose” a patient.

 Frequency of service

 You should have your veterinary anesthesia machine maintained annually.
-Leaks on your machine can provoke dilution of anesthetic gases and pollute your environment, not to mention the increase in your operating costs.
-“The fact that you have no problems keeping your animals under does not mean that your staff is not breathing the gases all day long as well”.
+Leaks on your machine can provoke dilution of anesthetic gas and pollute your environment, not to mention the increase in your operating costs.
+“The fact that you have no problem keeping your animals under anesthesia does not mean that your staff is not breathing the gas all day long as well”.
 At the time of service, the technician should have an anesthetic agent monitor and should provide you with the readings of the vaporizer.
 It is important to note that these readings are only an indication of the vaporizer output at the time of inspection, it is not a calibration.
 Calibration of vaporizers is impossible to perform on-site as it must be done in a controlled environment.
 Anyone who tells you otherwise is misleading you.

 Why can’t vaporizers be serviced on-site?

 If you are using Halothane, it should be fully recalibrated and overhauled annually.
-The agent contains a preservative (Thymol) which gradually creates deposits on all parts of the vaporizer, causing the dial to be harder to turn and intermittently effect output.
+The agent contains a preservative (Thymol) which gradually creates deposits on all parts of the vaporizer, causing the dial to be harder to turn and intermittently affect output.